milyo001/Footwear/README.md

 # Guide / How to run locally on your machine
 1.Download/Clone the repository <br/>
-2.Create appsettings.development.json and appsettings.production.json  (present in .gitignore file so you have to create them manually)
+2.Open the API folder and create appsettings.development.json and appsettings.production.json(optional) (present in .gitignore file so you have to create them manually)
-Example below (replace <<>> with empty value):
+Example below (replace <<>> with your value):
 ```
 {
   "Logging": {